samuelzerozero/notes/kubernetes/README.md

 Otherwise there's an internal dns-server where everything gets an ip to lookup.
 To get a service
 ```
 $ kubectl exec pod/kubia-9247m -- curl -s  http://kubia.default.svc.cluster.local:8001
+$ kubectl exec pod/kubia-9247m -- curl -s  http://kubia:8001
 ```
 where *nameOfService.namespace*.svc.cluster.local
+in reality can lose the last part *svc.cluster.local* and even the *namespace* if it's assuming it's in the same.
+So the final is *kubia*

+#### Why Ping doesn't work on a service IP?
+Because that's a vitual IP.